-With the change in demographics and anticipated increased enrollment, the University adjusted funded enrollment from 4,532 to a 4,700 headcount for the upcoming 2018-2019 budget cycle.
+The University kept funded enrollment at 4,700 (headcount) for the upcoming 2019-2020 budget cycle.

 The Consolidated University Operating Budget Book is a valuable resource document to the financial service units within Finance and Administration.
 The presentation, with the narratives and pictures, provides the consumer with more than "just the numbers" by linking institutional priorities and divisional goals to the campus budget.
-The 2018-2019 Budget Book development process did not see any major changes from the prior year with the exception of the delays due to the implementation of major budget cuts and major shifting of expenditures to correct departments and funds.
-There was a request from the campus community to provide more detail in reporting departmental budgets in the Budget Book.
-Salary Savings from vacant positions and delayed hires were not incorporated into the budget for 2018-2019.
-Any vacant lines that were not to be filled in the 2018-2019 year were eliminated from the budget as to avoid overstating the budget.
-This recommendation was part of the new budget model proposed by the Vice President for Finance and Administration.
+The 2019-2020 Budget Book development from the prior year did not change with the exception of the delays due to the implementation of major divisional and departmental reorganizations.
+The request from the campus community to provide more detail in reporting departmental budgets in the Budget Book continued to be implemented by showing budget expenditures at the account level.
+Estimated salary savings from delayed hires and leaves were incorporated into the budget for 2019-2020.
+This was a change from the 2018-2019 budget.
+Vacant lines that were not to be filled in the 2019-2020 year were once again eliminated from the budget as to avoid overstating the budget.

-Another assessment goal was to work on the development, testing and implementation of a COS rewrite.
+Another assessment goal was to work on the development, testing and implementation of a Change of Status (COS) rewrite.
 A project Charter was created in 2016 to rewrite the COS in ASP.NET to replace the current COS.
 The charter was co-sponsored by the Vice President for Finance and Administration and the Provost and Vice President for Academic Affairs.
 This project will have campus-wide impact and will be used by all departments and divisions on campus.
 The Budget Office and other key stakeholders were appointed to the Inner Circle Functional Users Group.
 The Inner Circle Group will provide advisement and management applicable to the COS rewrite.
 The Financial Analyst was designated as the Product Owner to act as the liaison between the developers (IT) and the Inner Circle Group.

 The first steps for the COS rewrite project were completed.
 User stories were gathered to build and rank the product backlog (in other terms: a wish list) for the Information Technology (IT) developers to work with.
 The Financial Analyst developed a "User Story" Google Form that collected users' wants, needs, wishes, etc. for the COS system.
 Information was gathered and ranked by the Inner Circle Group.
 After this first step was completed, IT was pulled off this project to work on more pressing projects.
-Because of this delay, IT is now tasked with further investigating other existing workflow software options that can be utilized in lieu of a total re-write in ASP.NET.
+Because of this delay, IT is now tasked with further investigating other existing workflow software options that can be utilized in lieu of a total rewrite in ASP.NET.
 Although the project was anticipated to start up again during spring 2018 - it did not and has been placed on hold yet another year.
+Project meetings were to be scheduled during late summer 2019.